Nuxfonics/nuxfonics/README.md

 Nuxfonics is designed to unify:

-- Phonetic Precision: (Comparable to IPA but without the graphic debt of special symbols.)
 - Keyboard Compatibility: (Uses standard A–Z characters for global, legacy-free usage.)
-- Logical structure: (like constructed scripts, Built on a deterministic 19×4 sound grid where each cell is a unique Master Sound.)
+- Logical Structure: (Built on a deterministic 19×4 sound grid where each cell is a unique Master Sound.)
-- AI readability: (Designed for strict, deterministic parsing and machine learning integration.)
+- AI Readability: (Designed for strict, deterministic parsing and machine learning integration.)
+- Speech Technology Integration: (Supports interoperability with IPA, X-SAMPA, TTS, STT, and related speech-processing systems.)
 - Real-World Usability: (Optimized for all forms of communication, including signs, digital text, and speech, across diverse environments.)
 - Language Coexistence: (Can be easily mixed with existing languages, allowing both to happily coexist in the same text.)
+- Phonetic Precision: (Provides phonetic precision comparable to IPA when using the optional 19×3×3 Extended Grid, while remaining fully ASCII and keyboard-native, with no graphic debt or specialized Unicode-dependent symbols required.)
 ---

 ## Repository Purpose